Reducing Pharmaceutical Supply Chain Inefficiencies Through Monitoring and Automation

 Manufacturers need to source ingredients that could originate from different parts of the world.
 These ingredients are then blended through technically advanced processes.

-Factories must be fitted with sophisticated equipment, while the entire process needs to remain feasible from an economic perspective.
+Factories must be equipped with sophisticated equipment, while the entire process must remain economically feasible.

-Problems often emanate right from the manufacturing stage, from equipment breakdowns to scarcity of ingredients or contamination.
-There is currently significant focus from the government to onshore the raw ingredients that over the past decade were sourced from China.
+Problems often arise right from the manufacturing stage, from equipment breakdowns to ingredient shortages or contamination.
+There is currently significant government focus on onshoring the raw ingredients that, over the past decade, were sourced from China.

 Source: https://asia.nikkei.com/static/vdata/infographics/chinavaccine-3/